Translations and Internationalization (i18n)

 Translations and internationalization

-Your customers may not speak English.
-Internationalization (i18n) allows you to translate the embedded marketplace into other languages.
+Your customers may require non-English language support.
+Internationalization (i18n) enables you to localize the embedded marketplace interface into multiple languages.

-Examine marketplace's translations package.
-This repo contains all phrases in marketplace that you can override, along with their English translations.
-There are three types of phrases that can to be translated:
+Review the marketplace's translations package.
+This repository contains all translatable phrases in the marketplace, along with their English source text.
+There are three categories of translatable phrases:

 SimplePhrase

-This will template your organization's name into the string.- Dynamic Phrases represent translations of your content (like integration name, config variable key, etc), and is described below.
+This template injects your organization's name into the string.- Dynamic Phrases: Translations of your custom content (integration names, configuration variable keys, etc.), detailed below.

 An example of i18n in action is available in our example embedded app on GitHub.